tayo-k/bmd/content/build.md

 ## BMD Grid

-The following grid is a tool to design and define the ideals and timings for building a software product:
+The following grid is a tool to design and define the guardrails and quality gates for building a software product:

 |           | Planning | Development | Pre-push | Pre-merge | Post-merge | Integration |
 |-----------|----------|-------------|----------|-----------|------------|-------------|